camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 # Call Activity Navigation

-For some call activities, their process definition is enough to determine which process they are going call when the process runs.
-You can navigate to these called processes definitions by clicking the overlay on the call activity.
+{{< note title="Limitation" class="info" >}}
-For other call activities, the called process is only determined at runtime, for example, through a process variable.
+When a to be called process is referenced via a process variable, the called process can only be determined at runtime.
 For these types of call activities, the overlay will be greyed out.
+{{< /note >}}

-Additionally, you can use the called process instance tab to get an overview of which call activity calls which process definition.
+Additionally, you can use the called process definitions tab to get an overview of which call activity calls which process definition.
 We differentiate between three states:

   * *Referenced*: the called process definition can be derived without any runtime information.